 During this time of growth, Janet also started to realize her love and passion for teaching.
 Prior to Goodness Me!, she had been a schoolteacher.
 This love became reborn as she spent more and more time educating customers about healthy living and real, whole foods.
 She started doing classes at Goodness Me! and in the community to help even more people discover the power of food.
 Customers would join her for cooking and baking workshops or seminars on a myriad of health topics and walk away feeling enlightened, educated, and ready to make the changes they needed to make their lives healthier.

 Goodness Me! has grown rapidly over the years, but our foundation and our mission has stayed the same: to help people live longer, healthier, happier lives… starting with real food.
 Janet’s passion for this over the years has been contagious, and each and every staff member who belongs to the Goodness Me! family upholds this promise in small and large ways each day.
-Whether through our product selection, our education classes, our healthy eatery, helpful Healthy Living Advisors and staff members, or recipes and resources, we are constantly striving to help you and our communities live well—and like Janet, we don’t plan on stopping until we find the best ways to do that.
+Whether through our product selection, our online virtual learning environment, our healthy eatery, helpful and passionate staff members, or recipes and resources, we are constantly striving to help you and our communities live well—and like Janet, we don’t plan on stopping until we find the best ways to do that.

 When asked what advice she would give to people who want to follow their dreams, or to people who might strive to go against the odds, just like she did, Janet gave a heartfelt answer: